top of page

 Liked the Arab Stairs crags a lot.
 Picked a vertical 7a that looks like my style (technical with good rests) and luckily sent it in 4 tries.
 My first 7a: Hockey Night in Canada.

 Stayed in Ardales with a very nice seafood restaurant.
-Visited El Camino del Rey. impressive.
+Visited El Caminito del Rey. impressive.

 mex.jpg